NautilusTrader

 ticks[0:2]

-See the Loading data guide for further details.
+See the Loading data guide for more details.

-Next, instantiate a ParquetDataCatalog (pass in a directory to store the data; by default we use the current directory).
+Instantiate a ParquetDataCatalog with a storage directory (here we use the current directory).
 Write the instrument and tick data to the catalog.
-Loading the data should only take a couple of minutes, depending on how many months you include.

 CATALOG_PATH = Path.cwd() / "catalog"